+Remark.
+Let us conclude this section with a remark about how the tariffs are averaged.
 In the context of the US-China trade war the US administration imposed tariffs on predetermined dollar amounts of imports from China.
 For example, in the summer of 2018 it decided to impose a 25 percent tariff on \$50bn of Chinese goods.
 This was achieved by imposing the tariff on a list of goods whose import from China had amounted to \$50bn in the previous year (2017).
-Thus, we compute the average tariff on US imports by taking the average of the tariffs weighted by the 2017 import values.
+Thus, in Tables B1 to B4 we compute the average tariff on US imports by taking the average of the tariffs weighted by the 2017 import values.

 Because the tariff is averaged over import values that were observed before the tariff was imposed, it does not take into account the fact that US importers substituted away from the goods that were subjected to the tariffs.
-At the end of this section we discuss how taking into account this substitution effect would change our results.
+We estimate the resulting bias in Appendix A6, and find that the effective tariff rates are between one fourth and one third lower than the simple averages that we have used for Table 2.
+The exchange rate impact of tariffs should accordingly be reduced by one fourth to one third if one takes that effect into account.12